Increase in the number of UK wind farms

 Government-backed green levies currently allow power companies to claim for developing projects, although this will be changing in 2017.
 From then on, subsidies for wind farms will be cut due to lower building costs, but this seems to be having the effect of causing developers to submit their planning applications now before the current system of incentives ends.

-Renewable UK represents turbine builders and commented on the current situation by saying: “People favour wind and onshore developers are taking their responsibilities seriously in terms of consulting with the local community, answering concerns and questions, carrying out environmental assessments.
+Renewable UK represents turbine builders and commented on the current situation by saying: “People favour and onshore developers are taking their responsibilities seriously in terms of consulting with the local community, answering concerns and questions, carrying out environmental assessments.
 We would welcome this.”

 Opposition